 Jimmy just sits there.
 “Ma’am, I’d like to order please,” his voice unfazed by the crowd.

 That same man, the one Jimmy noticed first, is now face to cheek with Jimmy.
 Jimmy turns his head towards the man.
 He can see the rage in his eyes.
 The man is pointing his finger, yelling something better left unsaid.
 Then he slaps Jimmy in the face.
 He grabs Jimmy by the jacket and pushes him to the ground.
 People start kicking and punching Jimmy.

 He doesn’t fight back.
 He doesn’t resist.
 Curling up, doing his best to shield himself, he takes the blows with thoughts of progress and change.
 He knows this is a step in the right direction.
 And he is willing to take any part necessary and any part that someone else was taking in the fight for civil rights.

 This was his answer to his friends question.
 That’s why he drove down.
 That’s why in this moment he is the on the ground.
 He wouldn’t tell his mother, picturing her worried look when he first told her of going to the south to protest.
 She asked him not to, but to no avail.
 Jimmy was like her.
 Stubborn when his mind was set.
 And though she had taken similar risks in life, watching her son get into the car left her with motherly worries.
 But she understood and was proud of him.

 Then the beating stops.
 His two other protesters, two women similar in age to him, but local to the south, who were not beaten in this protest, help him up.
 Then the three of them walk out.
-They walk towards a small room in a friends home that served as headquarters.
+They walk towards a small room in a friends home that serves as headquarters.
 There they will get cleaned up and then start practicing.
 The next sit-in awaits.

 - “I’d like to order please.” is a historical fiction short story from the U.S. civil rights movement.
 The story, characters, and incidents are fictitious.